 This is not the same as a baby teething necklace for chewing.
 This is jewellery for children over 3 years of age as per EU General Safety Regulations.
 This is because it is made of small parts and not due to the amber itself.

 Chewing is dangerous!

 There are images circulating on the internet of babies playing with and chewing amber jewellery.
 This does not help and it sends the wrong message that it is for chewing!
 Amber necklaces contain small parts.
 Amber is a resin and is not to be chewed.
 Amber will shatter under pressure and break off.
-At no point have we as a safety conscious UK retailer recommended that they are to be chewed on.
-Our full safety guidelines.
+At no point have we as a safety-conscious UK retailer recommended that they are to be chewed on.
+Our full safety guidelines can be found here.

 I hope this helps explain the difference between all of the jewellery types and that there is a clear understanding about what is safe to be chewed or worn in the future.